mvalvaa/Front-Tracking-project/README.md

 - Press 'Print Results' to save results, generate a .txt file in diretory of script
 - Press Quit to close

-Intructions Alvium_program_2409:
+Intructions FrontTracking_v1_(Alvium):

 - To change the following parameters: total time, usert time interval, capillary inside and outside diameter, change the values in the script code.
 - To setup the camera press '1'
+- To view live form camera press '2'
-- To select scale value press '2'
+- To select scale value press '3'
-- To adjust threshold value (values between 45 and 80 were used, depends on light conditions) press "3"
+- To adjust threshold value (values between 45 and 80 were used, depends on light conditions) press '4'
-- To start mesurement, press '4'
+- To start mesurement, press '5'
 - Press 'Ctrl C' to interrupt measurement
 - Press '0' to close